mhmdsabry/baby_mamba/README.md

 conda activate mamba_env
 ```
 ##### Train a Mamba
-config.ini contains model, and training arguments, feel free to play, and run the following to train:
+The 'config.ini' file includes model configurations and training arguments.
+You are free to define any model size; however, note that this implementation does not follow the hardware-friendly selective-span approach.
+Once you have configured the model size, and training argurments, proceed to run the training using the following command:
 ```
 python main.py -c config.ini
 ```